Discover 5G for business

 Though the various benefits of 5G sound impressive, they merely represent the tip of the iceberg.
 With its rich suite of capabilities, 5G is set to positively impact a broad swathe of industries, potentially putting early adopters far ahead of their peers.
 Viewed in that light, 5G represents a unique opportunity for new paradigms in business.

-In Singapore, broadcaster Mediacorp is currently conducting a trial with StarHub on the use of 5G to enable live outdoor broadcasting.
 With its enhanced bandwidth and low latency, live video streams from multiple portable cameras can be wirelessly delivered in a way that puts users right in the middle of the action.

 A list of industry use cases that can be developed and benefited from 5G ecosystem:

 - Advertising: Billboards and live displays that are updated in real-time